 - Secure brass snaps

-- Reliable for medium-large dogs
+- Good for medium to large dogs

 4. jenico Heavy Duty Tie Out Cable Multiple Lengths